qborhani/FlyCraft/README.md

 ---

 ## License
+License
-FlyCraft is an open-source project licensed under the **MIT License**.
-You are free to modify and distribute it as long as proper credit is given.
+FlyCraft is an open-source project licensed under the GNU General Public License v3.0 (GPL-3.0).
+You are free to use, modify, and distribute it, provided that:

+- Proper credit is given to the original author (Borhani).
+- Any modifications or redistributed versions are also licensed under GPL-3.0.
+- The original license is included in all copies or substantial portions of the project.

+For full license details, see: [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).

 ---